phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/personal-development/experience-strict-fasting-8days/experience-strict-fasting-8days.md

 - On day 5 I switched out some tee with heavily diluted (20 kCal) DIY hot chocolate
 - On day 6 I **increased the sweetened consumption** yet again, **making it hard to fall and stay asleep**
 - Before going into calory surplus on day 11, I still felt **strong cravings** at intake levels that should have been around maintenance level (and I didn't feel hungry)
+- After about a month and working through my "want to cook and taste pipeline" I tried to focus 1) on only eating when hungry 2) reducing salt and sweetness in cooking in general 3) reducing snack frequency and size, which **after time toned down my cravings and eating out of habit or boredom**

 ### Pain